runpod/janitor/docs/conventions.md

 }
 ```

-## Core Project Guidelines

-### Code Structure

-- **Modular Design**: Each capability should be in its own file
-- **Shared Utilities**: Common functions should be shared across workflows
-- **Typed Interfaces**: Use TypeScript interfaces for consistent data structures
-- **Clear Naming**: Use descriptive names that indicate purpose

-### Error Handling

-- Always use structured error responses
-- Include both success indicators and error messages
-- Log detailed information for debugging
-- Return errors rather than throwing exceptions when possible
+## Testing Approaches

-### Testing
+### Direct Function Testing

-- Create dedicated test files (like `test-git-checkout.ts`, `test-docker-tools.ts`)
+- Create dedicated test files for core functions (e.g., `test-docker-tools.ts`)
-- Test with both valid and invalid inputs
+- Test each function with valid and invalid inputs
+- Ensure comprehensive error handling

+### Workflow Testing

+- Test workflows directly using `createRun()` and `start()`
+- Verify each step's output and the final results
+- Test different input scenarios, including edge cases

+### Tool Testing

+- Test tools by directly calling the `execute` method with correct context
+- Use type assertions if needed to satisfy TypeScript requirements
+- Check tool results for expected output format and content

+### Agent Testing

+- Test agents by generating responses with specific prompts
+- Examine both the response text and tool results
-- Include error handling in tests
+- Include proper error handling for agent responses

-- Verify outputs against expectations
+### Cross-Platform Testing

+- Always test file operations on both Windows and Linux
+- Use platform detection to handle differences
+- Implement fallback mechanisms for platform-specific features

 ## Common Issues & Solutions